 Wine Investment Advice for the Private Investor

-The following is designed to act as an additional useful check list to help you protect yourself when dealing with companies that are not members of the WIA:
+The following information is designed to act as an additional useful check list to help you protect yourself when dealing with companies that are not members of the WIA:

 The WIA recommends that if you trade with a non-member you should:

-- Confirm the precise storage arrangements for your wine, whether a private warehouse account in your own name, a sub account in your name or an umbrella account (WIA members will not store your wine in a general account)
+- Confirm the precise storage arrangements for your wine, whether a private warehouse account in your own name, a sub account in your name or an umbrella account (WIA members will not store your wine in a general merchant account)

 - If the wine will be delivered to your own account, contact the warehouse yourself once you have been informed of delivery to confirm that the wine is exactly that which you ordered